Ani-DA/Ani-DA/README.md

-- 👋 Hi, I’m @Ani-DA
+- 👋 Hi, I’m Anindita Biswas
-- 👀 I’m interested in Data Analytics
+- 👀 I’m an aspiring data analytics professional.
+In this space, I am posting the personal projects that I've prepared to enhance and showcase my data analytics skills and knowledge.
 - 📫 Reach me @ aninditabiswas.ab1990@gmail.com

 <!---